naomehmi/oop_minimarket_simulator/README.md

   - once they have picked a row number, the program will show the player all the items of that product, ranging from their code, name, expiry date, and condition. here, the player can add more items into the stock or discard products that are in bad condition or expired
   - the game will end if the player runs out of money
   - the game will end if there are not enough products for customers during the level
-- if the player decide to start a level, certain amount of customers will come and fill their shopping cart, and then begin the payment process with the player
+- if the player decides to start a level, certain amount of customers will come and fill their shopping cart, and then begin the payment process with the player
   - the player will see the contents of the customer's shopping cart, then input the product and quantity into the cashier computer
   - a receipt will show all the products that the customer has bought and the total cost
   - the customer will pay in a certain amount of cash, if it's more than the total cost, the player has to give back the correct change to the customer